-Shanghai is one of the most popular cities in China, willingly visited by numerous tourists from around the world.
-Some of them decide to go on a tourist trip, while others plan to stay there for a little longer.
+Shanghai is one of the most popular cities in China, visited by numerous people from around the world.
+Some go on a tourist trip, while others plan to stay there a little longer.
 Many people choose to study in this big city because of the wide range of universities.
 There are also many people interested in working in Shanghai.
-So how does life look like in Shanghai?
+So what does life look like in Shanghai?
 What is the cost of living in Shanghai?

-The prices of renting or buying a flat depend on the district and the distance from the center.
+The prices of renting or buying a flat vary from district to district.
+The rule is the closer to the center, the higher the price.

-One of the most expensive districts in Shanghai is Bund, Pudong, Gubei, Hongqiao, Minghai, Hongkou and French Courter.
+Ones of the most expensive districts in Shanghai are Bund, Pudong, Gubei, Hongqiao, Minghai, Hongkou, and French Courter.
 The Bund District is at a coastal promenade, situated on the right sight of the Huangpu River.
 In the 19th century, there was a British settlement in this area.
-Baroque, Renaissance, Classicist and Art Deco buildings were built there.
+Baroque, Renaissance, Classicist, and Art Deco buildings were built there.
 In the old days, it was the main financial center of South Asia.
 Pudong is a district in the eastern part of the town.
 From the beginning of the district’s establishment, it was assumed that it would be Shanghai’s financial and commercial center.

 Renting a flat in Shanghai – with a real estate agent service

-When we are looking for a suitable flat, it’s good to consider employing a real estate agent.
+When looking for a suitable flat, it’s good to consider consulting a real estate agent.
 There are many real estate agencies in Shanghai.
-Deciding on hiring someone to help in your search will save you a lot of time.
+Hiring someone to help in your search will save you a lot of time.
 The agent’s commission in Shanghai is 30% of the monthly rent, which is relatively small compared to other cities.
 The rent in Shanghai is usually paid every two months in advance for the next two months.
-We also must bear in mind the deposit before moving in.
+You also must bear in mind the deposit before moving in.
 Often, it is equivalent to two-month or three-month rent.
 However, it is worth trying to get along with the owner of the apartment.
 It would help to lower the deposit to the value of a one-month rent.

-There are many Chinese websites on which we can view the offers of flats for rent.
+There are many Chinese websites on which you can search the offers of flats for rent.

 Renting a flat in Shanghai – differences in square footage and rental prices

-As we can see, the prices of flats are varied.
-The cost of renting the first apartment for one month is up to 58 000 yuan (approx. 8 388 USD).
-It is a two-floor house with an area of 445 m2 and has five bedrooms, two living rooms, and four bathrooms.
-The second flat is near the subway.
-It flat has two bedrooms, and it covers an area of over 117 m2.
-The cost of a monthly rental is 20 000 yuan (approx. 2 892 USD).
-The flat is located on the 19th floor in a friendly area.
-The last apartment is the smallest; therefore, the rental price is, without a doubt, lower.
-The flat covers an area of 66m2 and has two bedrooms.
-The cost of a monthly rental is 6 000 yuan (approx. 868 USD).
+As you can see, the cost of the rent is varied.
+The cost of renting the first apartment for one month is RMB 3,900 (USD 567).
+It is a two-floor house with an area of 68,6 m2 and has two bedrooms, two living rooms, and one bathroom.
+The second flat is bigger.
+It has three bedrooms, and the area is 97,22 m2.
+The cost of a monthly rental is RMB 11,000 (USD 1601).
+The flat is located on the 26th floor.
+The last apartment is the biggest.
+However, the rental price is lower.
+The flat covers an area of 134 m2 and has three bedrooms, two living rooms, and two bathrooms.
+The cost of a monthly rental is RMB 9,000 (USD 1309).

-As we can see, the prices depend on three major factors.
-First off, the area of the flat, second: the location, third: the floor on which the flat is located.
+As you can see, the prices depend on three major factors.
+First off, the area of the flat; second, the location; third, the floor on which the flat is located.

 Charges for a flat in Shanghai

-Both when renting and buying a flat, you should also have in mind the cost of housing fees.
-Taking an 85m2’s flat as an example, we should expect payments in the amount of 250 to 638 yuan per month (approx. 36 – 93 USD).
-The charges include heating, electricity, water, and rubbish.
-Internet with unlimited data usually costs 70 – 160 yuan (approx. 15 – 23 USD) per month.
+When renting or buying a flat in Shanghai, you should also consider the cost of housing fees.
+Taking an 85m2 flat as an example, you should expect fees of RMB 250 to 800 per month (USD 36 – 116).
+The charges include heating, electricity, water, and garbage.
+Internet with unlimited data usually costs RMB 80 – 200 (USD 11 – 29) per month.

 Cost of living in Shanghai – buying a flat